 School: Timberline High School in Lacey.

-Favorite subjects: Language arts and biology.
+Favorite subjects: Writing and government.